MAYANK-T0MAR/show-hub/README.md

 # show-hub

-A comprehensive show organizer platform built with **React, Node, Express, and MongoDB**, providing users with extensive features to manage lists, write reviews, participate in forums, and explore detailed show information.
+A TV-show organizer platform built with **React, Node, Express, and MongoDB**, providing users with extensive features to manage lists, write reviews, participate in forums, and explore detailed show information.

 ## Table of Contents